Retatrutide: Big Trial Numbers, Bigger Unknowns

 What it is

-A once-weekly injectable drug developed by Eli Lilly (also called LY3437943).
-It's a triple-receptor agonist — meaning one molecule activates three different gut-hormone receptors at the same time: GLP-1, GIP, and glucagon.
-Currently in Phase 3 trials.
+A once-weekly injectable drug developed and owned by patent by Eli Lilly (also called LY3437943).
+It's a triple-receptor agonist — one molecule activating GLP-1, GIP, and glucagon receptors at once.
+Currently in Phase 3 trials, all funded and run by Lilly.
 Not FDA-approved.

 How it's given

-One subcutaneous injection per week (same pattern as Ozempic or Mounjaro).
-Dose escalation over several months: typically 2 mg → 4 mg → 8 mg → 12 mg, stepping up monthly to manage nausea.
+One subcutaneous injection per week.
+Dose escalation over several months: 2 mg → 4 mg → 8 mg → 12 mg, stepping up monthly to manage nausea.
 Treatment is chronic — ongoing, not a finite cycle.
-Stopping the drug typically leads to weight regain.
+Stopping typically leads to weight regain, as with every other drug in this class.

 Can I get it?

 Not legally, not yet.
-Retatrutide is not FDA-approved; the only way to access the real Lilly molecule today is through enrolled clinical trials.
-NDA filing expected Q4 2026, FDA approval most likely 2027-2028.
-The "retatrutide" sold by gray-market peptide vendors is NOT the Lilly molecule — it's compounded with unverified purity.
+Retatrutide is not FDA-approved; the only documented ways to access the real Lilly molecule are an enrolled clinical trial or a rare compassionate-use exception.
+The "retatrutide" sold by gray-market peptide vendors is NOT the Lilly molecule — it's compounded with unverified purity, and some doctors are reportedly prescribing it off-label ahead of approval.

 Common Questions, Honest Answers

 The questions people actually ask when they first hear about retatrutide.
-Answers grounded in the published Phase 2 + Phase 3 trial data, not speculation.
+Answers grounded in the published data where it exists, and flagged clearly where it's sponsor-only.

 How does this compare to Ozempic / Wegovy?

 Same drug class (gut-hormone agonist), different math.
-Semaglutide (Ozempic / Wegovy) hits one receptor (GLP-1) and produces ~14.9% weight loss at 68 weeks.
-Retatrutide hits three and produces 28.3% at 80 weeks — roughly double the weight loss in similar trial conditions.
-Both are once-weekly subcutaneous injections; retatrutide is just a more aggressive molecule.
+Semaglutide (Ozempic / Wegovy) hits one receptor (GLP-1) and produces ~14.9% weight loss at 68 weeks — peer-reviewed, published, FDA-approved.
+Retatrutide's claimed 28.3% at 80 weeks is roughly double, but that number has not cleared independent peer review yet.
+Both are once-weekly subcutaneous injections.

 And vs. Zepbound / Mounjaro (tirzepatide)?

-Tirzepatide hits two receptors (GLP-1 + GIP) and produces ~22.5% weight loss.
-Retatrutide adds the third receptor (glucagon), which is what stacks the extra ~6 percentage points on top.
-Tirzepatide is approved and available now; retatrutide is not.
+Tirzepatide hits two receptors (GLP-1 + GIP) and produces a peer-reviewed ~22.5% weight loss.
+Retatrutide adds the glucagon receptor, which Lilly credits for the extra ~6 percentage points — and which is also the leading suspected cause of retatrutide's larger heart-rate side effect.
+Tirzepatide is approved, published, and available now; retatrutide is neither approved nor independently verified.

 When can I actually get a prescription?

 Eli Lilly is expected to file the New Drug Application with the FDA in Q4 2026 or early 2027.
-Standard FDA review takes 10-12 months for a priority drug.
-Earliest realistic retail availability: late 2027.
-More likely 2028.
-Insurance coverage will be its own fight after that.
+Standard FDA review takes 10-12 months.
+Earliest realistic retail availability: late 2027, more likely 2028 — and that assumes the FDA doesn't request additional safety data on the heart-rate signal or lean-mass loss, which is possible given how new the finding is at this dose.

 What are the side effects?